SPARKIT

 Based on Tomé et al. (2011, Human Molecular Genetics, doi:10.1093/hmg/ddr099), the only in vivo mammalian study that directly addresses LIG1 function in CTG instability in DM1: DM1 transgenic mice (DM300-328, >300 CTG) were crossed with mice carrying the 46BR LigI hypomorphic allele (~3-5% residual activity — functionally equivalent to a knockout, used because complete LIG1 knockout is embryonic lethal at the organismal level).
 The authors explicitly state: "Neither male transmissions nor somatic CTG instability was affected by the 46BR LigI" and "We observed no change in the levels of somatic instability between LigI mutant mice and wild-type mice."
 LIG1 deficiency specifically affects MATERNAL germline transmission (reducing expansions, increasing contractions) but has no effect on age-dependent somatic CTG instability in tissues.
 Therefore the answer is D (No impact).

-Run your own query →
+Run your own report →

 Plus $50/mo · Try-it $10 one-time